19th Ave New York, NY 95822, USA

 Group Leader

-• Study the tumor cell intrinsic mechanisms of resistance to T cell mediated cytotoxicity
+• Investigate tumor cell intrinsic mechanisms of resistance to T-cell mediated cytotoxicity.

 Figure: Personalized approach to identify tumor and neoantigen- specific TILs. a) We sequence normal and tumor DNA to identify all the non-synonymous mutations. b) In parallel we attempt to generate a tumor cell line.
 When generated, we isolate the peptide-MHCI complexes and we identify the peptides presented by MHCI by the tumor cell line by Mass spectrometry. c) Finally, we screen the TILs expanded from the tumor for recognition of the candidate neoantigen peptides identified in a) or elluted from MHCI in b).